 statsmodels

 has an inbuilt decomposition function using moving averages.
-Let us use it to estimate the effect of the external regressor (which we already know it should be the residual component).
+Let us use it to estimate the effect of the external regressor (which we already know it should the residual component).

 decomposition_obj = seasonal_decompose(